WesleyKuria/wesleykuria.github.io/README.md

 # wesleykuria.github.io
-Wesley Kuria's Developer Portfolio
-This is my personal portfolio website built for the PLP Academy Hackathon.
+This is my personal portfolio website.
 It showcases my skills, projects, and background as an aspiring developer.

 What's Inside
 About Me: Quick intro and my passion for tech